-- our financial and business performance; - our ability to realize the benefits of the Business Combination, which may be affected by, among other things, competition and our ability to grow and manage growth profitably; - changes in our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects and plans; - our product development timeline and expected start of production; - the implementation, market acceptance and success of our business model; - our ability to scale in a cost-effective manner; - developments relating to our competitors and industry; - the impact of health epidemics, including the Covid-19 pandemic, on our business and the actions we may take in response thereto; - our ability to obtain and maintain intellectual property protection, and not infringe on the rights of the intellectual property rights others; - our status as an emerging growth company (as defined by U.S. federal law); - our future capital requirements and sources and uses of cash; - our ability to obtain funding for our operations; - our business, expansion plans and opportunities; - the outcome of any known and unknown litigation and regulatory proceedings; and - the risks and uncertainties described in this annual report, including under the section titled "Risk Factors."
+- our financial and business performance; - our ability to realize benefits from the acquisition of GeneSiC Semiconductor Inc. on August 15, 2022, as discussed elsewhere in this report including in Part II, Item 1A (Risk Factors); - our ability to realize the benefits of the Business Combination, which may be affected by, among other things, competition and our ability to grow and manage growth profitably; - · changes in our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects and plans; - our product development timeline and expected start of production; - the implementation, market acceptance and success of our business model; - · our ability to scale in a cost-effective manner; - developments relating to our competitors and industry; - the impact of health epidemics, including the Covid-19 pandemic, on our business and the actions we may take in response thereto; - our ability to obtain and maintain intellectual property protection, and not infringe on the rights of the intellectual property rights others; - our status as an emerging growth company (as defined by U.S. federal law); - our future capital requirements and sources and uses of cash; - our ability to obtain funding for our operations; - our business, expansion plans and opportunities; - · the outcome of any known and unknown litigation and regulatory proceedings; and

+• the risks and uncertainties described in this annual report, including under the section titled "Risk Factors."